Malvertising Defense for Platforms FAQ

 How does the script affect viewability?

 The HUMAN script has a negligible impact on advertisement viewability.
-We partner with the top MRC accredited viewability vendors to validate that the HUMAN script does not impact advertisement viewability metrics.
+We partner with the top MRC-accredited viewability vendors to validate that the HUMAN script doesn't impact advertisement viewability metrics.
 Additionally, we perform quarterly validations with these vendors to ensure continued compliance with viewability standards.

 Dashboard

-• Malicious Landing Page: Ad that clicks through to a landing page that is malicious or deceptive, usually includes some form of cloaking and/or fake content.
+- Malicious Landing Page: Ad that clicks through to a landing page that's malicious or deceptive, usually includes some form of cloaking and/or fake content.

-• Prohibited Ads: Ad that violates generally accepted ad policies in an extreme manner, including graphic content, false functionality or intentionally deceptive ads.
+- Prohibited Ad: Ad that violates generally accepted ad policies in an extreme manner, including graphic content, false functionality or intentionally deceptive ads.

-• Autoplay: Display ads that play video or audio with full sound, that have not been interacted with.
-Pre-roll video ads do not apply.
+- Autoplay: Display ad that plays video or audio with full sound and that hasn't been interacted with.
+Pre-roll video ads don't apply.

-• Pixel Stuffing: Excessive data collecting pixels inside of an ad.
+- Pixel Stuffing: Excessive data-collecting pixels inside an ad.

 How frequent are deployments/updates to the script?

-As we are regularly enhancing our offensive technology to ensure our clients are protected.
+We're regularly enhancing our offensive technology to ensure our clients are protected.
 Our deployments are scheduled based on the release type.
-Deployments are executed in a multi-tier basis to ensure our team can properly monitor, QA and confirm each successful deployment.
+Deployments are executed on a multi-tier basis to ensure our team can properly monitor, QA, and confirm each successful deployment.
 Our tiered approach allows us to partner with trusted publishers to ensure everything is working as expected before moving to the next tier.
-Our engineering team has a strict pre release and post release test plan which validates multiple data sets in real time.
-Our customers are our most valued asset and protecting them flawlessly is our #1 priority.
+Our engineering team has a strict pre-release and post-release test plan that validates multiple data sets in real time.
+Our customers are our most valued asset, and protecting them flawlessly is our number one priority.

-What does “Pending Verification” mean for SSP or DSP mean?
+What does “Pending Verification” for SSP or DSP mean?

-The Threat Network grows with each attack we see.
-There may be times when tieing threats to the ad source may not be immediately possible based on threat architecture and ad path.
-Our team is consistently working to attribute threats where possible.
+The threat network grows with each attack we see.
+There may be times when tying threats to the ad source may not be immediately possible based on threat architecture and ad path.
+Our team is continually working to attribute threats where possible.

 What do the browsers mean?